pearu/pearu.github.io/cxx_numba_interoperability.md

 overhead on calling otherwise highly efficient C++ library functions from Python.

-Another difficulty with calling C++ library functions from Numba, or originates from [name-mangling](https://en.wikipedia.org/wiki/Name_mangling) that C++ compilers apply to function names in order to support function/method
+Another difficulty with calling C++ library functions from Numba originates from [name-mangling](https://en.wikipedia.org/wiki/Name_mangling) that C++ compilers apply to function names in order to support function/method